tarantuli/enchanters-manual/setup.md

 ## Village card selection

-1. If you chose a co-op game, select the Enchanters Guild as the village card.
+1. If you chose a co-op game, select the *Enchanters Guild* as the village card.
-1. Otherwise, if you chose a non-co-op game for beginners, it is recommended to select Normaltown as the village card.
+1. Otherwise, if you chose a non-co-op game for beginners, it is recommended to select *Normaltown* as the village card.
 1. Otherwise, if you chose to use kingdom related villages, gather the village cards associated with the selected kingdoms, shuffle them, and draw one to use as the village card.
 Discard the rest.
 1. Otherwise, draw a random card from the deck of village cards.
-If it’s the Enchanters Guild, draw another one.
+If it’s the *Enchanters Guild*, discard it and draw another one.
 Use this card as the village card.
 1. Put the selected village card face up on its slot on the table.